CoronaWhy/task-geo/CONTRIBUTING.rst

 add to our documentation, or to help out in any other way, and their work will be greatly appreciated!
 Every little bit helps, and credit will always be given.

-If you are interested in getting involved ping @Daniel Robert-Nicoud or @ManuelAlvarez in the CoronaWhy slack team.
+If you are interested in getting involved ping @Daniel Robert-Nicoud or @Manuel Alvarez in the `CoronaWhy slack team`_.

 We will be communicating primarily through the Slack #task-geo channel.
 Project management/task delegation will be visible on the team's Trello board (ping @Marie Bjerede to get access to that).